Welcome

 Sushi Tetsu

-Securing one of the seven seats at this tiny sushi shrine (spot the green noren curtains) is almost a bigger hoopla than a flight to Tokyo, but if you do, it rivals any fish on rice you’ll find outside of Japan.
-There are two options; a la carte or omakase – both correct paths to take, with the head honcho Toro Takahashi tending to sea bream, cuttlefish, marinated eel and squid (whatever catch is best on the day) with the kind of painstaking attention to detail that you’d think he’s working on pieces of fine art… which he kind of is.
+Securing one of the seven seats at this tiny sushi shrine is almost a bigger hoopla than a flight to Tokyo, but if you do, it rivals any slice on rice you’ll find outside of Japan.
+There are two options; a la carte or omakase – both recommended paths to take, with the head honcho Toro Takahashi tending to sea bream, cuttlefish, marinated eel and squid (whatever catch is best on the day) with the kind of painstaking attention to detail that you’d think he’s working on pieces of fine art… which he kind of is.

 Sessions Arts Club

-Sessions Art Club’s former grade II-listed courthouse digs was just as popular in the interior design mags as it was in the food and drink world when it opened last year.
-You don’t just come here to admire the walls though (even if they sure are pretty); it’s one of best restaurants in Clerkenwell thanks to chef Florence Knight’s (of Polpetto fame) masterclass on ingredient-driven dishes that have included the likes of hake, purslane and chilli or clam and turnip-top orecchiette depending seasons.
+Session Arts Club’s former grade II-listed courthouse digs were just as popular in the interior design mags as they were in the food and drink world when it opened last year.
+You don’t just come here to admire the walls though (even if they sure are pretty); it’s one of best restaurants in Clerkenwell thanks to dainty, season-driven dishes like brown shrimp croquette, trout with grapefruit & roe; potato & salsify and a stellar ginger cake to finish.

 Bouchon Racine